 Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts are required to disclose their beneficial ownership under Bangladesh's AML regulations.
 People with Significant Control (PSC) Register Not implemented.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% alaysia requires companies to disclose their beneficial owners holding 25% or more of shares or voting rights under its antimoney laundering (AML) laws.
-While the Malaysian government has made strides in enforcing AML regulations, there is no public UBO register or PSC register.
+Threshold for beneficial ownership 25% ong Kong has implemented a robust system for tracking beneficial ownership, requiring companies to report individuals who hold 25% or more of shares or voting rights.
+The PSC register is publicly accessible, and companies must also provide detailed information on beneficial owners to the Companies Registry.